juliangruber/review-host/README.md

 Now create the reviews you wish to host.
 Check [example/](https://github.com/juliangruber/review-host/tree/master/example) for examples.

+Each site (e.g. `sites/bootstrap/index.js`) needs to export an express request handler that came from `review()`.

 ```bash
 $ mkdir -p sites/bootstrap
 $ vim sites/bootstrap/index.js
 $ # ...
 ```

-Finally start the server from your `review`-directory
+Finally start the server from your `review`-directory.
+It will now start serving all reviews in `sites/`.

 ```bash
 $ review-host